anelajoy/CPSC-570-From-Bugs-to-Proofs/book/content/08-rocq.md

 ## Basic Theory

 Rocq differs from other unique programming langauges as it is mainly used for proof assistance.
 Due to that, its language is formatted in such a way that it would make it easier to write theorems.
-The critical part of the Rocq Prover, the **Rocq Kernel**, acts as a type checker.
-The Rocq Language itself contains features such as implicit arguments and notations, which are then translated into the the core language, **CoC** , into a definition that the Rocq Kernel can read an interpret.[^2]
+The Rocq Language itself contains features such as implicit arguments and notations, which are then translated into the the core language, **CoC** , into a definition that the **Rocq Kernel** can read and interpret.
+The Rocq Kernel itself is the most important part of Rocq, as it serves as being the smaller critical component of the entire system that focuses on checking important program terms such as **proof terms** and **types**  [^2]

 Types in Rocq represent **logical propositions**, and the program are the **proofs** of those propositions

 ## References

-[^1] Introduction and Contents from The Rocq Prover Reference Manual.
+[^1]: Introduction and Contents from The Rocq Prover Reference Manual.
 (Link)[https://rocq-prover.org/doc/V9.2.0/refman/index.html]

-[^2] Core Language from The Rocq Prover Reference Manual.
+[^2]: Core Language from The Rocq Prover Reference Manual.
 (Link)[https://rocq-prover.org/doc/V9.2.0/refman/language/core/index.html]

+[^3]: Basic Notions and Conventions from The Rocq Prover Reference Manual.
+(Link)[https://rocq-prover.org/doc/V9.2.0/refman/language/core/basic.html#term-term]